beloglazov/couchdb-scala/README.md

 At the moment, the client supports only the [basic authentication](http://docs.couchdb.org/en/1.6.1/api/server/authn.html#basic-authentication) method.
-To use it, just pass your username and password to the `CouchDb` factor:
+To use it, just pass your username and password to the `CouchDb`
+factory:

 ```Scala
 val couch = CouchDb("127.0.0.1", 6984, https = true, "username", "password")